What Is Oatmeal?

+Oatmeal is a breakfast food made from oats and liquid like water or milk.
 Many foods fall in and out of favor as health trends come and go.
 Not oatmeal.
 This whole-grain powerhouse has been packing serious nutrition and hearty flavor into breakfast for generations.
-It’s one of the few comfort foods that are as good for you as they are just plain good.
+It’s one of the few comfort foods that’s as good for you as it is just plain good.

-To get the most out of this super food, be a bit particular.
+To get the most out of this superfood, be a bit picky.

 Some packets of instant oatmeal, for example, are loaded with sugar -- as much as 8 teaspoons per serving -- and high in sodium.
 Always check the label to see what you're getting.